M577 command post carrier: South Korea

-Developed in the 1980s, the K277 is a locally produced version of the M577A1 Command Post Vehicle featuring a different engine and transmission – a MAN D2848T V8 diesel engine made under licence by Doosan and Allison X200-5K automatic transmission.
-The upper and lower hull of the vehicle is fitted with a layer of spaced laminate steel armour similar to that fitted to the K200 IFV which provides increased ballistic protection as well as extra buoyancy.
-The front of the vehicle is fitted with the armoured trim vane from the K2000.
+Developed in the 1980s, the K277 is a locally produced version of the M577A1 command post vehicle featuring a different engine and transmission – a MAN D2848T V8 diesel engine made under licence by Doosan and Allison X200-5K automatic transmission.
+The upper and lower hull of the vehicle is fitted with a layer of spaced laminate steel armor similar to that fitted to the K200 IFV which provides increased ballistic protection as well as extra buoyancy.
+The front of the vehicle is fitted with the armored trim vane from the K2000.
 Vehicles are usually armed with a Browning M2 HB 12.7mm heavy machine gun.
 The K277A1 is an upgraded version with a more powerful engine and transmission, NBC protection and an automatic fire extinguishing system.
-With the additional armour and other changes, the K277 is heavier than the M577.
+With the additional armor and other changes, the K277 is heavier than the M577.